jeoliveira94/jeoliveira94/README.md

 <h1>
-    <span>José Eduardo Oliveira</span>
+    <span>José Oliveira</span>
 </h1>

-<p align="justify">Backend Developer, graduated in Computer Science from the Federal University of Maranhão in the year 2022.
-During graduation I was fascinated by software architecture, design patterns and how some well-developed approaches are used to develop quality, easy-to-maintain software.
-I'm currently studying The Architecture of Open Source Applications, feel free to get in touch and talk about it.</p>
+<p align="justify">Hi, I’m José Oliveira, a Computer Science graduate from the Federal University of Maranhão with experience in mobile and web development.
+I currently work as a Full-Stack Developer, building scalable applications using Angular, Spring Boot, and PostgreSQL.
+In addition to my professional work, I’m passionate about mobile development and enjoy working on side projects with Kotlin, where I explore new technologies and sharpen my skills.
+I’m always eager to learn, collaborate, and contribute to meaningful projects.
+Feel free to check out my repositories and connect with me!</p>

 <h3 align="left">Connect with me</h3>